Common castor bean: planting, sowing, cultivation

 The castor oil plant in a few words

-- Its green or purple palmate foliage will be the focal point for summer borders and container plantings
+• Its green or purple palmate foliage will be the focal point for summer beds and containers.

-- In late summer it produces small, round, thorny fruits in scarlet or green – highly toxic yet infinitely decorative
+• In late summer, it produces small, round, thorny fruits, scarlet or green, highly toxic but infinitely decorative.

-- It can reach 2m in height within weeks, making it a reliable choice for the back of seasonal borders
+• It can reach 2m in height within weeks, making it a reliable choice for the background of seasonal beds.

-- Easy to grow, it thrives quickly in full sun with well-drained, rich soil
+• Easy to grow, it thrives quickly in full sun in well-drained, rich soil.

 With the Common Castor Bean, Ricinus communis, one can only admire the immense, palmately lobed leaves, deeply imbued with exoticism!
 They catch every eye with their beautifully lobed shapes, showcasing fifty shades of purple, red, and green.
-Not to mention the castor bean’s fruit: small, bristly capsules in scarlet or pink, infinitely ornamental by late summer.
+Not to mention the castor bean fruit: small, bristly capsules in scarlet or pink, infinitely ornamental by late summer.
 But infinitely toxic as well!
-These fruits contain the castor bean: a true poison, due to the ricin, a deadly toxin within.
-However, through cold pressing, these seeds yield castor oil, also known as castor bean oil—a non-toxic oil with multiple virtues and benefits.
+These fruits contain the castor bean: a true poison, due to the ricin, a deadly toxin it harbours.
+However, through cold pressing, these seeds yield castor oil, also known as castor bean oil, a non-toxic oil with multiple virtues and benefits.

-The castor bean is a herbaceous perennial plant from tropical and subtropical climates, very tender, typically grown in our gardens as an annual, either in the ground or in pots.
+The castor bean is a herbaceous perennial plant from tropical and subtropical climates, very sensitive to cold, typically grown in our gardens as an annual, either in the ground or in pots.
 The common castor bean comes in numerous varieties, each more desirable than the last, with superbly coloured foliage ranging from deep red to lighter hues.

-While it forms a true tree in its native lands, in our climates it remains modest in size.
-With very rapid growth, it can still reach nearly 2 metres in height in just one season when planted in the ground, as seen with the variety ‘Honolulu’.
+While it forms a true tree in its native regions, in our climates it remains modest in size.
+With very rapid growth, it can still reach nearly 2 metres in height in the ground within a single season, as seen with the variety ‘Honolulu’.

-This giant makes for a striking focal point in an exotic setting, at the back of a border, or on a terrace.
+This giant stands out as a focal point in an exotic setting, at the back of a border or on the terrace.
 By reading our article, you’ll discover how to cultivate it successfully, learn which part of the castor bean is toxic, and explore the benefits of castor beans.

 Discover this spectacular and easy-to-grow perennial plant!